-The coloring with henna is a coloring of hair that has been around for decades.
+The coloring with henna is a coloring of hair that has existed for decades.

-No more preconceived notions.
-The coloring is now back on top of the scene, while establishing itself as a more efficient technique based on an extremely natural finish.
+No more preconceived ideas.
+The coloring is now back on top of the scene as a more efficient technique based on an extremely natural finish.

 First of all, let's start by defining the two types of henna.